choux130/myblog/plan.md

   * **Drafting** <br />
     I am familiar with the topic and am trying to make the posts looks more complete by gathering more information about it.
   * **Having an idea** <br />
-    I may not be familiar with the topic, but I am definitely interested in learning about it.
-Before writing a post about it, I need to learn from the very beginning.
+    I may not be familiar with the topic, but I am definitely interested in learning about it and writing posts for these topic.

 ***

 ### Methodology
 * **Editing**
   * Time Series Clustering
-  * Automatic Time Series Forecasting Methods \\ (From Exponential Smoothing to TBATS)
+  * Automatic Time Series Forecasting Methods (From Exponential Smoothing to TBATS)
   * Weighted Distribution for Size-biased Data
 * **Drafting**
     * LDA and QDA